Easy Beer Bread

 Notes

-Store: Store bread in an airtight container at room temperature for about 3 days.
+Store: Beer bread is best when freshly baked.
+Leftovers can be saved and enjoyed again, but the texture won’t be the same.
+Once fully cooled, store leftover bread in an airtight container at room temperature for 1-2 days.
 Resist the urge to put it in the refrigerator, so bread doesnโ€™t dry out.

 Type Of Beer: A medium bodied beer with a mild flavor like a lager or pale ale is best.
 I personally like to use Yuengling traditional lager, Modelo especial or Shiner Bock.
 However, I have often used a light beer (like miller lite) with great success as well!ย